 “The Function of Decorum at the Present Time: Manners, Moral Language, and Modernity in ‘an Oscar Wilde Play.’”
 Modern Drama 52: 2 (Summer 2009).

-Dr. Mackie has curated one exhibition for UBC Rare Books and Special Collections, “‘That mighty love which maddens one to crime’: Teleny, Oscar Wilde, and Decadent Publishing in the 1890s” (2015), and is currently working on a major exhibition to celebrate the 50th anniversary of UBC’s Colbeck Collection of Victorian and Edwardian literature.
-It will be mounted in 2017.
+Dr. Mackie has curated several exhibitions for UBC Rare Books and Special Collections. “‘That mighty love which maddens one to crime’: Teleny, Oscar Wilde, and Decadent Publishing in the 1890s” (2015) marked UBC Library’s acquisition of the first editions of two rare Victorian erotic texts associated with Oscar Wilde, Teleny and Des Grieux.